awsdocs/amazon-dynamodb-developer-guide/doc_source/access-control-overview.md

 ## Amazon DynamoDB Resources and Operations<a name="access-control-resources"></a>

  In DynamoDB, the primary resources are *tables*\.
-DynamoDB also supports additional resource types, *indexes* and *streams*\.
+DynamoDB also supports additional resource types, *indexes*, and *streams*\.
 However, you can create indexes and streams only in the context of an existing DynamoDB table\.
 These are referred to as *subresources*\.

 These resources and subresources have unique Amazon Resource Names \(ARNs\) associated with them, as shown in the following table\.